BlueByteSystemsInc/PDMShell/src/SETREVISION.md

 ---
 description: Sets the revision for one file or for files found by search.
-title: SETREVISION Command Documentation | PDMShell | SOLIDWORKS PDM
+title: SETREVISION Command | PDMShell | SOLIDWORKS PDM
 ---
-# SETREVISION Command Documentation
+# SETREVISION Command

-## DESCRIPTION:
+## Description
 The `SetRevisionCommand` allows you to set the **PDM-managed revision** of a file inside the vault.
 This command updates the official **PDM Revision** (the value shown on the version tab), *not* the datacard one.